xingularity/OpenLCDFDM/README.md

 ## What is this?
 This is an open source finite difference simulation code for liquid crystal device.
 This code is developed for multidimensional simulation, it is also developed to perform parallel simulations through OpenMP.
 ## Purpose of this code
-Open source codes are important for creating collaborations, reducing duplicated works and distributing knowledges, they have become essential parts of human life nowadays.
+Open source codes are important for creating collaborations, reducing duplicated works and distributing knowledges, they have become essential parts of improving human life and advancing human knowledges and civilizations.
 There are many open source simulation codes and libraries for various physics and engineering fields such as elastic mechanics, fluid dynamics, plasma physics, EM fields and semiconductor devices.
 However, there is no open source code to simulate liquid crystal devices even LCD display is now a major technology.
 This code is developed to fill the gap.
 ## Simulation methods
 There are three major parts in the simulation of liquid crystal devices.